-With the various disasters that occurred in 2017, this has proven to us that no business or organization can truly afford to think that an emergency will never have an impact on their livelihood and their business operations.
+With the various disasters that continue to occur, this has proven to us that no business or organization can truly afford to think that an emergency will never have an impact on their livelihood and their business operations.

 Business continuity planning has become a huge priority for many businesses.
 Many of the business continuity plans that are created do not have the proper tools and resources to ensure that their business operations will be able to continue even after a disaster strikes.

 When a business continuity plan is created, the business leaders have to start by evaluating their environment and carefully analyzing any potential risks they may face.
 We suggest that you create a full list of potential threats that your business can face.

 Once you have carefully outlined the potential risks, we recommend that you place the risks in categories according to the equipment and systems that can be impacted.

 When you consider all the possible problems you may face, your business will have a better opportunity to deal with the issues before anything actually occurs and before any damage is done.

 It can be very easy for a business to overlook this part of the process because there are various other things that will need to be completed.
 The standards that have been set by your industry will be a great template for your business continuity strategy.